acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/panel.md

 ## Scripting Panel Content ##

 You can't directly access your panel's content from your main add-on code.
-To do this, you need to load a script into the panel.
+To access the panel's content, you need to load a script into the panel.

 In the SDK these scripts are called "content scripts" because they're explicitly used for interacting with web content.
 You can specify